CliveBl/ExpenseCalculator/README.md

 **python expenseCalculator.py Current Account_29052022_0749.xlsx**

-You can run it in Windows cmd, but it does not support languages other than English.
-Windows Powershell supports other languages.
+You can run it in Windows cmd, but it does not support languages other than English. however, Windows Powershell supports other languages.
 See testScriptForPowerShell.ps1 for examples.

 Requires Python 3.8 or above.